flyingmachine/brave-clojure-web/content/read-and-eval.md

 invention of the periodic table of elements allowed chemists to understand the underlying scheme governing the nature of elements and their relationships with each other.
-Before its introduction, chemists only understood how groups of elements relate to each other.
-After its introduction, chemists understood how all the elements related to each other and could even predict the existence of undiscovered elements.
+Before its introduction, chemists only understood how *small groups* of elements relate to each other.
-Right now, your alchemical elements are "form", "special form", "evaluates", and the like.
-This chapter will serve as your periodic table.
-By the end, you'll be able to clearly see the relationships among Clojure's component parts.
+After its introduction, chemists understood how *all* the elements related to each other and could even predict the existence of undiscovered elements.
+Right now, your chemical elements are "form", "special form", "evaluates", and the like.
+This chapter will serve as your periodic table, and with it you'll be able to clearly see the relationships among Clojure's component parts.

-Once you understand these fundamentals, you'll be ready to go full circle and obtain Clojure enlightenment, transcending code/data duality.
-With your own Clojure philosopher's stone in hand, you'll be able to work with one of the most powerful tools available to
-programmers: the macro.
-And thus you will become the most feared and respected programmers aliiiiiiiive!

 ## The Philosopher's Stone